isomerpages/moe-woodlandsringsec/_wrs-student-experience/Safe And Conducive Learning Environment.md

 <li>
 <p>While our primary focus is on guidance and education, repeated or serious
-hurtful behaviour/bullying may lead to consequences such as detention, suspension, or other disciplinary actions which will be appropriate and proportionate to the situation.</p>
+hurtful behaviour/bullying may lead to consequences such as detention, suspension, caning or other disciplinary actions which will be appropriate and proportionate to the situation.</p>
 </li>
 </ul>
 <p></p>